 Term Insurance is used to parallel specific needs – like children rearing, education, a mortgage, consumer debt, etc. The Face Amount of the policy should correspond to the specific need or concern.

 Permanent Life Insurance is generally purchased in smaller amounts to cover funeral expenses and to leave a little behind for those we love.
 Unique to Permanent Life Insurance is the accumulation of cash value that can be borrowed against or used as collateral at some future date.
 Unlike the old “whole life” policy and “variable” policy that some found to be undesirable, the newer Permanent Universal Life with a set cost and lasts to age 110, we now have cost effective options without the down side.

 Regardless of our choosing Permanent or Term Life Insurance, one thing to remember is that since Life Insurance is purchased with our good health and the price is based on our age…now is the best time to buy Life Insurance!

-Many grandparents like myself and of course parent are interested in securing plans that protect insurability and double in value as our little ones grow!
+Many grandparents, like myself, and of course parents are interested in securing plans that protect insurability and double in value as our little ones grow!

 Known as Juvenile Plans, I can help you learn about these as well.

 For more information, tailored to your needs and situation, please Contact Me!